Welder

 Red Seal Badge Red Seal trade

-Assistant Cook
+Cook

 Red Seal Badge Red Seal trade

-• Performs grounds maintenance
+• Performs horse health maintenance procedures

 Micro Electronics Manufacturer